opalj/opal/DEVELOPING_OPAL/plugins/sbt-java-fixture-compiler/Readme.md

-# Java fixture compiler plugins
+# Java Fixtures Compiler - SBT Plug-in

-This document gives information about

- - what this plugin does in the context of OPAL
- - how to configure it

-## What it does in OPAL

-OPAL is a library that (i.a.) aims to expose to the user the most intricate details of Java bytecode.
-For testing as a part of the OPAL build process, reference frames of Java code and corresponding byte code (class files) are needed.
-Such reference frames are called "fixtures" in the following.
-The JVM byte code can be automatically compiled from the source before the testing.
-The corresponding documentation can be found in the project markdown file `OPAL/bi/src/test/fixtures-java/Readme.md`
+This sbt plug-in compiles the Java projects that are used as test fixtures when testing/developing OPAL.

+## Background

+OPAL is a Java Bytecode library/static analysis framework and therefore – for testing purposes – requires stable Java class files with very specific properties.
+I.e., when the class files are (re-)compiled the generated files should be identical to the very last byte.
+By compiling specific Java test projects – in the following referred to as test fixtures; or just fixtures – using a well-defined, hard coded Java compiler the required property can be guaranteed.
+Further documentation can be found in the project markdown file `OPAL/bi/src/test/fixtures-java/Readme.md`

-To be able to rely on this byte code being the same thing for every build session, the fixtures need to be compiled with one and the same compiler version.
-OPAL uses the Eclipse JDT compiler which is hardcoded in this plugin as a dependency.
-The plugin takes this compiler, and offers an SBT task to discover and compile the java fixtures based on the plugin's configuration
+To compile the fixtures OPAL uses the Eclipse JDT compiler which is hardcoded in this plugin as a dependency.
+The plugin takes this compiler, and offers an SBT task to discover and compile the Java fixtures based on the plugin's configuration

 ## Configuration of the plugin